 The connection between inflammation and cognitive health cannot be overstated.
 Neurons are especially susceptible to inflammation, and the release of inflammatory compounds in the body can be neurotoxic.
 Curcumin may help protect those precious brain cells.

 Who can take Curcumin?

 Curcumin can be consumed by anyone aiming to improve immunity naturally and minimise the symptoms of inflammation in the body.

-One to two tablets can be taken at any time during the day, preferably with meals or as directed by your healthcare professional.
+Take one to two tablets any time during the day, preferably with meals or as directed by your healthcare professional.

-One to two tablets can be taken per day with milk or normal water.
+Take one to two tablets every day with milk or normal water.

 1. What is Curcumin?

 Curcumin is an active ingredient present in turmeric which accounts for its yellow colour and all benefitting attributes like antibacterial, anti-inflammatory, anticancer and antioxidant.

 2. What is the difference between Turmeric and Curcumin?

 Turmeric is a root that is derived from the plant Curcuma longa and commonly used as a spice in culinary dishes.
 Whereas Curcumin is the main bioåactive compound present in Turmeric providing all health-promoting benefits.